KOfosu/getir/README.md

 # Instruction
-1. Add DB URI as an environment variable with the name stated in the .env.example file.
+1. Add DB URI and Sentry DSN as environment variables with the name stated in the .env.example file.